 The source of dilution of our common shares are certain equity-based awards.
 See our 2023 Annual Report on Form 10-K, Item 8, Note 17, Share-Based Associate Compensation Plans, Page 177, for information about share-based awards.
-The above table shows the number of anti-dilutive share-based awards for the three and six months ended June 30, 2024 and 2023.
+The above table shows the number of anti-dilutive share-based awards for the three and six nine months ended June 30, 2024 September 30, 2024 and 2023.
+In accordance with Accounting Standards Codification 260, Earnings per Share, the assumed exercise of share-based awards was excluded from the computation of diluted loss per share for the three months ended September 30, 2023 because their exercise would have anti-dilutive effects.